isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 At [1](Ann), which you will note is on the *left* side of the equals sign, we add the word `with` and the expression we'd like to pattern match on.
-Here, it's `evenEv n`, which is the recursive call we'd like to make.
+Here, it's `def:evenEv` `n`, which is the recursive call we'd like to make.
 At [2](Ann), we put three dots, a vertical bar, and a name for the resulting value of the call we made, and then the equals sign.
-The important thing to note here is that `result` is a binding that corresponds to the result of having called `evenEv n`.
+The important thing to note here is that `result` is a binding that corresponds to the result of having called `def:evenEv` `n`.
 This seems like quite a lot of ceremony, but what's cool is that we can now run [MakeCase:result](AgdaCmd) in the hole to pattern match on `result`:

 ```agda
   evenEv⅋₆ : (n : ℕ) → Maybe (IsEven n)